Low-level laser therapy

-Low-level laser therapy (LLLT), cold laser therapy, or photobiomodulation (PBM) is a form of medicine that applies low-level (low-power) lasers or light-emitting diodes (LEDs) to the surface of the body.
-Whereas high-power lasers are used in laser medicine to cut or destroy tissue, it is claimed that application of low-power lasers relieves pain or stimulates and enhances cell function.
-The effects appear to be limited to a specified set of wavelengths, and administering LLLT below the dose range does not appear to be effective.
+Low-level laser therapy (LLLT), cold laser therapy or photobiomodulation (PBM) is a medical treatment that applies low-level (low-power) lasers or light-emitting diodes (LEDs) to the surface of the body without damaging tissue.
+Proponents claim that this treatment stimulates healing, relieves pain, and enhances cell function.
+Sometimes termed as low-level red-light therapy (LLRL), its effects appear to be limited to a specific range of wavelengths.
+Its effectiveness is under investigation.
+Several such devices are cleared by the United States Food and Drug Administration (FDA).
+The therapy may be effective for conditions such as juvenile myopia, rheumatoid arthritis, and oral mucositis.

 Mechanism

-Research is ongoing about the mechanism of LLLT.
-The effects of LLLT appear to be limited to a specified set of wavelengths of laser, and administering LLLT below the dose range does not appear to be effective.
-Photochemical reactions are well known in biological research, and LLLT make use of the first law in photochemistry (Grotthuss-Draper law): light must be absorbed by a chemical substance in order for a photochemical reaction to take place.
+LLLT makes use of Grotthuss-Draper law, the first law in photochemistry: light must be absorbed by a chemical substance in order for a photochemical reaction to take place.
 In LLLT that chemical substance is represented by the respiratory enzyme cytochrome c oxidase which is involved in the electron transport chain in mitochondria, which is the generally accepted theory.

-Medical uses

-Various LLLT devices have been promoted for use in treatment of several musculoskeletal conditions including carpal tunnel syndrome (CTS), fibromyalgia, osteoarthritis, and rheumatoid arthritis.
-They have also been promoted for temporomandibular joint disorders, wound healing, smoking cessation, and tuberculosis.
-LLLT appears to be effective for preventing oral mucositis in recipients of a stem cell transplant with chemotherapy.
-In other areas, evidence for LLLT remains conflicted.
-Some studies suggest that LLLT may be modestly effective, in relieving short-term pain for rheumatoid arthritis, osteoarthritis, chronic low back pain, acute and chronic neck pain, tendinopathy, and possibly, chronic joint disorders.
-The evidence for LLLT being useful in dentistry, and in the treatment of wound healing is unclear.
+Administering LLLT below the dose range does not appear to be effective.

+Applications

+Photochemical reactions are well known in biological research.

+Human use

+Musculoskeletal conditions

+LLLT has been promoted for use in treatment of musculoskeletal conditions, including: